open-telemetry/opentelemetry-dotnet-instrumentation/docs/config.md

 ## Batch Span Processor

-The Batch Span Processor batches of finished spans before they are send by the exporter.
+The Batch Span Processor batches finished spans before they are sent by the exporter.

 | Environment variable | Description | Default |
 |-|-|-|